ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+#eSimpleTypeReqd !== .tWriteBegin on line 14 of boxes.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tWriteBegin on line 14 of boxes.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tTrapBegin on line 15 of boxes.pt
-### Semantic assertion 3 failed: !== .tTrapBegin on line 15 of boxes.pt
+### Semantic assertion 3 failed: !== .tLiteralAddress on line 16 of boxes.pt
- !== .tLiteralAddress on line 16 of boxes.pt
+ !== oEmitValue on line 17 of boxes.pt

 ```
 end file